frostyrez/Drone-Astar/README.md

 A similarly important problem facing the widespread adoption of drones in urban areas, in addition to the robust autonomous controller discussed in the FYP directory, is the drone's ability to navigate a constantly changing urban environment, full of static and dynamic obstacles.

 This project resulted in the creation of a MATLAB app as shown below.
 The front-end code was written in MATLAB's App Designer software, and allows the user to either choose from a selection of pre-defined urban environments or to create an entirely novel situation for the quadcopter to navigate.
 Once start and target coordinates are inputted, the user can choose how many fixed obstacles (buildings) and moving obstacles (other aircraft) will be included in the simulation.
-The buildings are modelled as cylinders where height, radius, and (x,y) center position are requested.
+The buildings are modelled as cylinders where height, radius, and (x,y) center position are inputted.
 The moving obstacles are defined as (x,y) center positon, radius, and height above ground.
-A direction is then selected for all moving obstacles to move in.
+A direction is then selected for all moving obstacles.

 <p align="center">
 <img width="494" alt="image" src="https://github.com/frostyrez/Drone-Astar/assets/123249055/f970a4bf-42cd-444d-b0da-299b4f4281f7">
 </p>
 <p align="center">
-Dynamic A* Quadcopter App.
-Last frame of the "Clear Day Climb" scenario.
+<i> Dynamic A* Quadcopter App.
+Last frame of the "Clear Day Climb" scenario. </i>
 </p>

 Once the go button is pressed in the bottom right, the A* algorithm begins, cycling through timesteps until the target node is reached.
 Note that the higher-level program has been optimised to only call A* if the optimal path is suddenly obstructed, otherwise the drone will proceed to the next node.

 Feel free to download and play with the .mlapp.
-Additional MATLAB toolboxes may be required.
+Additional MATLAB toolboxes may need to be installed.

-# The Algorithm
+## The Algorithm

-Various path-finding algorithms were initially researched that could potentially scale well with grid size, such as Potential Field, Floyd-Warshall, Genetic Algorithm, and A*.
-I noted the following, and concluded that A* was best suited for this application:
+Popular path-finding algorithms were initially researched such as Potential Field, Floyd-Warshall, Genetic Algorithm, and A*.
+I noted the following traits, and concluded that A* was best suited for this application:

 | **Potential Field**                                                                                                                                                                              | **Floyd-Warshall**                                      | **Genetic Algorithm**                                               | **_A<b>*</b> Algorithm_**                                  |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------|---------------------------------------------------------------------|---------------------------------------------------|